ChefByzen/Shelldon/README.md

 # Shelldon
-Shelldon is a simple python tool for creating a customizable reverse shell payload with very little effort
+Shelldon is a simple python tool for creating a customizable reverse shell payload with very little effort.

 This is a tool I developed while working on HackTheBox machines for convenience.
 Instead of having to refer to http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet every five minutes, I created this program.